alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-05-16-adventures-in-the-terraform-dsl-part-ii-iteration.md

 #### Meta parameters

-Before I get to Terraform's `count`, I want to mention its _meta parameters_, which are also known as _meta arguments_ in the 0.12 documentation.
+Before I get to Terraform's `count`, I want to mention its _meta parameters_ (which are now known as _meta arguments_ in the 0.12 documentation).
 These are defined as special parameters that are accepted by all resources.
-These are similar to meta parameters in Puppet, and also what Amazon's documentation calls "additional resource attributes" in AWS CloudFormation.
+These are similar to meta parameters in Puppet, and also to what Amazon's documentation calls "additional resource attributes" in AWS CloudFormation.

 The following are available to all Terraform resources: